 Nest tends to offer promotions and mattress deals, while Loom & Leaf (Saatva) has historically been 100% opposed to the idea.
 After discount, Nest Alexander is usually in the $1,100 range for a queen size bed.
 You can check current Nest Bedding promotions here.

-You can tell that this is a memory foam mattress, but it’s more of a fluffy, airy feel.
+You can (somewhat) tell that this is a memory foam mattress, but overall it’s more of a fluffy, airy, soft-foam feel.
 We think individuals that don’t like memory foam might actually like this bed.
 It’s very comfortable.
-You get a slight stuck-in-the-mud feeling, but it’s not overwhelming at all.

-This mattress is available in two different firmness levels.
-You have Luxury Firm, which is the most popular and Firm, which is best for back/stomach sleepers.
-The Luxury Firm option is fine for all types of sleepers.
+This mattress is available in two different firmness levels, on the same mattress.
+You have “Medium,” which is the most popular and “Firm,” which is best for back/stomach sleepers.
+The “Medium” side is fine for all types of sleepers.
 It offers nice pressure relief, but it’s still very supportive.

 Remember that all beds soften over time, so if Nest Alexander (or Loom & Leaf) is a little too firm for you at the outset, over the first few months it will soften a decent amount, so just be expecting that.